caydenscott/andie/README.md

  - And anything else I did

 ### Timothy
-- **Brightness & Contrast** - I firstly implemented the simple model formula for brightness and contrast in a method for math adjustment.
+- **Brightness & Contrast** - I firstly implemented the simple model formula for brightness and contrast in a method for math adjustment using bitwise operators.
 Within this method I had controlling conditions to ensure that r,g,b values wouldn't go outside the range 0,255 to avoid any problems.
 I had used some guidance but also discussed ideas with fellow teammates on how to effectively set the correct r,g,b values and there ranges.

 ## Testing